It Started with Eve: Plot

+Undaunted by Anne's rebuff, Jonathan has set off to see her.
+Using the family chauffeur to find her small apartment, he tells her that he knows the truth, and only wants to go out for a quiet farewell dinner between old friends.
+Promising to take her to an out-of-the-way place, he brings her to a top nightclub where they drink and dance merrily.
+Anne is introduced by default to a large swath of New York's elite, as well as some savvy media.

+Jonathan secretly sends word to Johnny to come to the club.
+When Johnny and Dr. Harvey arrive, Johnny accuses Anne of endangering his father's life.
+Anne flings Jonathan's drink in his face and leaves.

-The next day, Johnny catches Anne once again at the station to tell her that his father has had another heart attack and wants to see her.
-They rush to the mansion, only to find that Jonathan is fine—it was his doctor who collapsed.
+The next day, Johnny catches Anne once again at the station, telling her that his father has had a setback, is in grave condition again, and wants to see her.
+They rush to the mansion, only to find that Jonathan is fine—it was Dr. Harvey who had collapsed.
 Jonathan just took advantage of the mixup to bring the young couple back together.
-Johnny and Anne recognize their true feelings for each other, which pleases Jonathan.
+Johnny and Anne finally recognize their true feelings for each other.
+Jonathan is delighted.